FelixOnline/v2/content/articles/2010-1-13-recycled-questions-rile-biology-students.md

 subtitle: >
   2nd Year Biologists say their coursework grade retraction is unfair and too much of a rash decision
 date: "2010-01-13 21:22:46 +0000"

 # Attributes from Felix Online V1
 id: "23"
 old_path: /news/23/recycled-questions-rile-biology-students
 aliases:
  - /news/23/recycled-questions-rile-biology-students
+imported: true
+comments:
+ - This is genuinely amazing I cannot believe the university is trying to pin this on the students

 # Article Taxonomies
 categories:
  - news
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true